Post job

 A business development representative's role is to find new business and client opportunities through market research and networking.
 They are primarily responsible for participating in creating strategies to enhance client relations, improve sales, and reach out to potential clients through calls, correspondence, and meetings.
 Moreover, it is also their responsibility to perform follow-up calls, offer recommendations, and even build rapport to strengthen client base.
 As a representative, it is essential to coordinate with managers and supervisors and adhere to policies and regulations.

-As far as similarities go, this is where it ends because a field sales representative responsibility requires skills such as "powerpoint," "medicare," "direct sales," and "crm."
+While similarities exist, there are also some differences between field sales representatives and business development representative.
+For instance, field sales representative responsibilities require skills such as "powerpoint," "medicare," "direct sales," and "crm."
 Whereas a business development representative is skilled in "bdr," "sales cycle," "strong work ethic," and "account executives."
-So if you're looking for what truly separates the two careers, you've found it.
+This is part of what separates the two careers.

 A sales development representative qualifies leads at the sales funnel's initial stages.
 Sales development representatives need to conduct research for prospective clients and qualify the leads before handing them to the sales team.
 They develop sales strategies to attract buyers or solicit potential customers.
 They need to build relationships with their customers to determine their needs and qualify the viability of interests to drive sales.
 Also, they collaborate with the sales executives making certain that corporate targets and goals are met.

-In addition to the difference in salary, there are some other key differences that are worth noting.
+In addition to the difference in salary, there are some other key differences worth noting.
 For example, field sales representative responsibilities are more likely to require skills like "powerpoint," "medicare," "account management," and "direct sales."
-Meanwhile, a sales development representative might be skilled in areas such as "sdr," "account executives," "linkedin," and "outbound calls."
+Meanwhile, a sales development representative has duties that require skills in areas such as "sdr," "account executives," "linkedin," and "outbound calls."
 These differences highlight just how different the day-to-day in each role looks.

 In a sales representative internship, an intern's duties depend on the directives of a supervising staff or manager.
 Typically, they are responsible for gaining industry insights while performing clerical tasks such as preparing and processing documents, greeting visitors, disseminating and organizing files, and running errands as needed.
 They may also participate in communicating with clients through calls and appointments to offer products and services, ensuring client satisfaction.
 Furthermore, as an intern, it is essential to familiarize and abide by the company's policies and regulations, including its vision and mission.

-While looking through the resumes of several field sales representatives and sales representative interns we discovered that both professions have similar skills.
+On average, sales representative interns earn lower salaries than field sales representatives, with a $13,904 difference per year.field sales representatives and sales representative interns both have job responsibilities that require similar skill sets.
 These similarities include skills such as "customer service," "powerpoint," and "sales presentations," but they differ when it comes to other required skills.

-As mentioned, these two careers differ between other skills that are required for performing the work exceedingly well.
-For example, gathering from field sales representatives resumes, they are more likely to have skills like "excellent time management," "medicare," "account management," and "direct sales."
-But a sales representative internship might have skills like "kids," "outbound calls," "salesforce," and "inbound calls."
+The required skills of the two careers differ considerably.
+For example, field sales representatives are more likely to have skills like "excellent time management," "medicare," "account management," and "direct sales."
+But a sales representative internship is more likely to have skills like "kids," "outbound calls," "salesforce," and "inbound calls."

-When it comes to education, sales representative interns tend to earn similar education levels than field sales representatives.
+When it comes to education, sales representative interns tend to earn similar degree levels compared to field sales representatives.
 In fact, they're 0.3% less likely to earn a Master's Degree, and 0.9% less likely to graduate with a Doctoral Degree.

 A sales support representative is responsible for assisting the complex operations of sales departments, performing administrative duties under the supervision of a direct manager.
 Sales support representatives' tasks include acknowledging and encoding customers' orders in the system, processing payments, responding to the customers' inquiries and concerns about the products, writing sales reports, and updating the customer of the shipment details.
 They also support the sales representatives on selling goods and services to potential customers by creating marketing materials and communicating with customers over the phone and e-mail to generate revenues and increase profits.